marcduiker/azure-functions-university/CONTRIBUTING.md

 ### Lesson Structure

-Please keep in mind the following structure of a lesson:
+Please keep in mind the following when creating a lesson:

 - Give the lesson a short but descriptive title.
 - Describe the goal of the lesson.
 - Break up the lesson in small exercises.
 - Each exercise has a clear sub goal and steps how to achieve that sub goal.
 - Use code samples and plenty of 📝, 🔎 and ❔ call-outs.
+- Use gender-neutral language and avoid words such as 'easy' or 'simple'.
-- Add a new project to the `src` folder with a completely worked out example.
+- Add a new project to the `src` folder with a completely working and running example.